 The school caters for a diversity of interests during Games.
 A large number of activities such as functional fitness training, gym classes, badminton, tennis and swimming are offered using excellent local facilities.

-School Sports - Winter
+Major School Sports - Winter

 BOYS AND GIRLS

-School Sports - Summer
+Major School Sports - Summer

-Co-Curricular Activities: Clubs and Societies
+Clubs & Societies

 The school boasts a wide range of clubs and societies and pupils are strongly encouraged to participate.
-All operate under the auspices of the Pupils Voice School Council.
+All operate under the auspices of the Pupil Voice School Council.
 They may take place on any lunchtime during the week or after school.
 Clubs and societies fluctuate from year to year but the following are examples of some of the more popular and enduring:

-Co-Curricular Activities: the Combined Cadet Force
+The Combined Cadet Force